Verde TLGY Logo

 Portrait

-Mr. Jin-Goon Kim, Founder, Chairman and CEO
+Mr. Jin-Goon Kim, Founder and Chairman

 Two decades of senior leadership in a top global private equity firm and as a serial transformational CEO in leading public and private companies.